 42 Biuda: widow, one of the few Spanish words incorporated in Chamoru by 1799.
-43 Biuda: widow, one of the few Spanish words incorporated in Chamoru by 1799.
 43 This word, no longer in use, matches with the meaning "to allocate".
 Upon analyzing the etymology of this word, it may derive from mohi or pohi; neither of which are currently known in contemporary Chamoru.
-44 It appears that by 1799, this expression included migai and not allogated.
-Jike it is said nowadays.
+44 It appears that by 1799, this expression included migai and not dângkolo, like it is said nowadays.
 45 This word is no longer in use.
-Here it matches with meanings such as "to stimulate", "to compel".
+Here it matches with meanings such as "to stimulate", "to incite", "to compel".
 The root word saohon is most likely an older variant of the word su 'on, which has the same meanings.